The Latest (December 2022)

 Based on the input of the WA Department of Archaeology and Historic Preservation staff, the public, and a working group of volunteers, Historic Wallingford has opted to first pursue historic district designation for study areas A and D together.
 This area included the highest percentage of older, potentially contributing properties and allowed for a large district with contiguous boundaries.
-Since we hope this will be the first of at least three historic districts, we’re calling it Wallingford Historic District – North.
+Since we hope this will be the first of at least three historic districts, we’re calling it Wallingford-Meridian Streetcar Historic District.

-The general working boundaries of this proposed historic district are NE 50th Street on the north, 5th Avenue NE on the east, NE 46th Street on the south, and Woodlawn Avenue N on the west.
+The general boundaries of this proposed historic district are NE 50th Street on the north, 5th Avenue NE on the east, NE 46th Street on the south, and Interlake Avenue N on the west.

 How can I participate?

-Volunteer and member input, involvement, and support will be an important part of this effort.
+Volunteer and member input, involvement, and support is an important part of this effort.

 Contribute!
-Historic Wallingford is a 501c3 organization and can accept tax-deductible donations online or via check mailed to PO Box 31518, Seattle, WA 98103.
+Historic Wallingford is a 501c3 organization and can accept tax-deductible gifts online or via check mailed to PO Box 31518, Seattle, WA 98103.
 Thank you!

 Why should we nominate parts of Wallingford to the NRHP?